6.14.2 Name token

 latest ( – nt ) gforth-0.6 “latest”

-nt is the name token of the last word defined; it is 0 if the last word has no name.
+nt is the name token of the last word defined in the current section; it is 0 if the last word has no name.

 latestnt ( – nt ) gforth-1.0 “latestnt”

-nt is the name token of the last word defined.
+nt is the name token of the last word defined in the current section.

 >name ( xt – nt|0 ) gforth-0.2 “to-name”